Urosaurus ornatus: Hierarchies

 The differences in throat color can impact many different behaviors and create hierarchies within these lizard populations.
 It is thought that the blue patch on their throats acts as a badge that signals fighting ability and social status across age or sex classes.
-In most encounters between males with an orange background and blue spot (OB) and males with just the orange background (O), the OB males are almost always dominant.
-In the case of an interaction between two OB males, the male with the larger blue spot tends to be more dominant.
-There is a direct correlation between spot presence/size to social status and dominance within the lizard population.
-Color variation in the throat can also affect reproduction tactics between different males.
-Males with a throat color that has a solid central greenish-blue patch within an orange background (OB) are territorial and more aggressive than males that lack the greenish-blue patch (O), therefore suggesting that OB males will fight more for their mate.
+In most interactions, males with an orange background and a blue spot (OB) tend to dominate those with only an orange background (O).
+When two OB males encounter one another, the individual with the larger blue spot is typically more dominant, indicating a direct relationship between spot size and social status.
+Throat coloration also influences reproductive behavior.
+Males displaying a solid greenish-blue patch within an orange background (OB) are generally more territorial and aggressive than males lacking this feature (O), suggesting that OB males are more likely to compete actively for mates.
 These two types of males, therefore, are thought to express alternative reproductive strategies due to their differences in territoriality.
 The blue patch can be described as a characteristic that heavily contributes to sexual selection since females tend to mate with males that have larger blue spots.